bheimbu/annoSnake/docs/source/for_the_impatient.rst

   .. code::

-    tmux new -t annosnake #starts a new tmux session with the name annoSnake snakemake --profile profile/ #starts annoSnake workflow
+    tmux new -s annosnake #starts a new tmux session with the name annosnake snakemake --profile profile/ #starts annoSnake workflow

   You can exit the session by pressing **Ctrl + b d**; and may close your terminal while the workflow is running

   .. code ::

-    tmux attach -s annosnake #to get back to your session
+    tmux attach -t annosnake #get back to your session